ChasetopherBoi/Python_Remote-Access-Tool/README.md

 > By using this software, you agree that you are solely responsible for ensuring that it is used in accordance with all applicable laws and regulations.
 > <br>
 > <br>
-> I am not affiliated with Flipper Devices.
 >#### * Please use with caution, preferably in a virutal environment. *
 <br>

-This software was created to explore the possibilties of the Flipper Zero, while also educating users on connecting two computers together using Python.
-This is one of my first Python scripts so theres may be bugs while I continue to develop.

 ### Additional Information:
 I created this remote management software to demostrate and educate users on the possibilities of the Flipper Zero, while also learning more about network connections and Python sockets.